 For primary sources you find online include:

-NOTE: *If the primary source is from a library database use the name of the database, instead of the title of the website and omit the URL.
+NOTE: *If the primary source is from a library database use the name of the database, or a DOI instead of the title of the website and omit the URL.

 To cite a primary source found in a published collection of primary sources.
 Include the following: